QuantEcon/lecture-python-intro/lectures/linear_equations.md

 But often we need to consider markets containing many goods.

-In this case we face large systems of linear equations, with many equations and unknowns.
+In the multiple goods case we face large systems of linear equations, with many equations and unknowns.

 To handle such systems we need two things: